 5. Calcium Keeps Bones Strong

 Of all the nutritional requirements that your senior living loved one needs to build stronger bones, calcium is essential.
 Making sure that your loved one gets three servings a day of low-fat milk and other dairy products is a great way to ensure that their bones remain in great condition.
 You can do this by making smoothies made from yogurt, fruit, and vegetables.

-6. Vitamin D Suppliments
+6. Vitamin D Supplements

 Bone conditions are common problems with the elderly.
 Making sure that they maintain bone density and prevent osteoporosis is important.
 Most people don’t get the recommended vitamin D that is necessary to maintain bone density, protect against chronic diseases, and more.

-While getting vitamins and minerals from food is most commonly recommended, it is recommended that your loved one in senior living take vitamin D supplements because as the body ages, skin becomes less efficient at producing vitamin D from the sunlight.
+While getting vitamins and minerals from food is most commonly recommended, it is recommended that your loved one in senior living take vitamin D supplements because as the body ages, skin becomes less efficient at producing vitamin D from sunlight.

 7. Health Unsaturated Fats